 Various visiting dignitaries were honoured at Parade Square throughout Currie Barracks’ history.
 Designed in 1935, this was the space where military and public life overlapped.
 Framed by mature greenery and paved with pedestrian access paths, the grounds were utilized for both ceremony and day-to-day operations.

-A testament to a different time, the Stables Building accommodated up to one hundred horses and served the needs of the cavalry school from 1936 to 1939.
-The building was specially designed to maximize light, air flow and sanitation.
+A testament to a different time, the Stables Building accommodated up to 100 horses and served the needs of the cavalry school from 1936 to 1939.
+The building was specially designed to maximize light, airflow and sanitation.
 World War II’s outbreak transformed Currie Barracks into a major training centre, and as a result, the Stables Building was converted into much-needed accommodations for new infantry recruits.

 Completed in 1936, the location, design and environment of the Officers’ Mess communicates the association between senior officers and elite military culture.
 An enclosed veranda situated south of the building leads to a formal garden area, further illustrating the privileges of rank.